 We rely on a combination of trade secrets, copyrights, trademarks, confidentiality agreements and other contractual provisions and technical security measures to protect certain aspects of our technology, especially where we do not believe that patent protection is appropriate or obtainable.
 We require our employees and consultants to execute confidentiality agreements in connection with their employment or consulting relationships with us.
 We also require our employees and consultants to disclose and assign to us all inventions conceived during the term of their employment or engagement while using our property or that relate to our business.
 We also require our corporate partners, outside scientific collaborators and sponsored researchers, advisors and others with access to our confidential information to sign confidentiality agreements.
 We also have taken precautions to initiate reasonable safeguards to protect our information technology systems.
 However, these measures may not be adequate to safeguard our proprietary intellectual property and conflicts may, nonetheless, arise regarding ownership of inventions.
 Such conflicts may lead to the loss or impairment of our intellectual property or to expensive litigation to defend our rights against competitors who may be better funded and have superior resources.
 Our employees, consultants, contractors, outside clinical collaborators and other advisors may unintentionally or willfully disclose our confidential information to competitors.
 In addition, confidentiality agreements may be unenforceable or may not provide an adequate remedy in the event of unauthorized disclosure.
-Enforcing a claim that a third-party illegally obtained and is using our trade secrets is expensive and time-consuming, and the outcome is unpredictable.
+Enforcing a claim that a third-party illegally obtained and is using our trade secrets is expensive and timeconsuming, and the outcome is unpredictable.
 Moreover, our competitors may independently develop equivalent knowledge, methods and know-how.
 Unauthorized parties may also attempt to copy or reverse engineer certain aspects of our products that we consider proprietary, and in such cases we could not assert any trade secret rights against such party.
 As a result, other parties may be able to use our proprietary technology or information, and our ability to compete in the market would be harmed.

-"Inogen," "Inogen One," "Inogen One G2," "Inogen One G3," "Oxygenation," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.Anytime.Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," and the Inogen design are registered trademarks with the United States Patent and Trademark Office of Inogen, Inc. We own trademark registrations for the mark "Inogen" in Australia, Canada, South Korea, Mexico, and Europe (European Union registration).
-We own pending applications for "Inogen" in Japan and South Korea, and we own a pending application for "Inogen" in Japan.
-We own trademark registrations for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico, and Europe (European Union registration).
-We own trademark registrations for the mark "Satellite Conserver" in Canada and China.
+"Inogen," "Inogen One," "Inogen One G2," "Inogen One G3," "G4," "Oxygenation," "Live Life in Moments, not Minutes," "Never Run Out of Oxygen," "Oxygen Therapy on Your Terms," "Oxygen.Anytime.Anywhere," "Reclaim Your Independence," "Intelligent Delivery Technology," "Inogen At Home," and the Inogen design are registered trademarks with the United States Patent and Trademark Office of Inogen, Inc. We also own an application for the mark "Intelligent Delivery Technology" in the United States.
+We own trademark registrations for the mark "Inogen" in Australia, Canada, South Korea, Mexico, Europe (European Union registration), and Japan.
+We own a trademark registration for the mark "Inogen One" in Australia, Canada, China, South Korea, Mexico, and Europe (European Union registration).
+We own a trademark registration for the mark "Satellite Conserver" in Canada.
 We own a trademark registration for the mark "Inogen At Home" in Europe (European Union Registration).
 Other service marks, trademarks, and trade names referred to in this Annual Report on Form 10-K are the property of their respective owners.